nickcrider/ot-docs/docs/new_pipette.md

 are specified for the backmost channel.
-This also means that offset changes (such as `Well.top()` or `Well.bottom()`) can be applied to the single specified well, and each channels of the pipette will be at the same position relative to the well that it is over.
+This also means that offset changes (such as `Well.top()` or `Well.bottom()`) can be applied to the single specified well, and each channels of the pipette will be at the same position relative to the well that it's over.

 Because there is only one motor in a multi-channel pipette, multi-channel pipettes will always aspirate and dispense on all channels